-The charity grew out of a 2008 partnership with London’s Metropolitan Police Service and has since been delivered to over 170,000 students in more than 680 schools, making it the largest programme of its kind in the United Kingdom.
+The charity grew out of a 2008 partnership with London’s Metropolitan Police Service and has since been delivered to over 180,000 students in nearly 700 schools, making it the largest programme of its kind in the United Kingdom.
 We have established bespoke delivery models in 16 London Boroughs and counties including Surrey and Bedfordshire.

 Our funders include Local Authorities, Police Crime Commissioners, Comic Relief, Woodward Charitable Trust, Thrale Almshouses and the Home Office.

 Our Board and Senior Management of GAV are diverse and multi-disciplinary, with personal and professional expertise in violence prevention.
 This unique partnership brings together senior professionals from health; law, policing, academia, accounting, I.T., and the private sector to provide effective governance and support the Charity thrive and expand.

 In 2017, three of our co-founders were awarded ‘Points of Lights’ awards by the Prime Minister for their contributions to volunteering.

 Please go to our Programmes to learn more about how we help students develop the life skills they need to resist violence and negative norms.